Gopuff

 Building for Personalization

-Action: Designed component variations for the home screen, product carousels, and detail pages — from “no promos” to “major event takeovers.”
+Action: Designed layout system and component variations for the home screen, product carousels, and detail pages — from “no promos” to “major event takeovers.”

 Outcomes